adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="the-anatomy-of-a-url"></a>
 ### 2.1.2 The Anatomy of a URL

-From here out we will be using some increasingly complex [URLs](urls), and it is important to develop a vocabulary for the parts of the url and their purpose.
+From here out we will be using some increasingly complex [URLs][urls], and it is important to develop a vocabulary for the parts of the url and their purpose.
 To do this, we will dissect this url (which we will use in [section 2.2](#the-github-search-api) when we work with Github's API):

 	https://api.github.com/search/repositories?q=tetris+language:assembly&sort=stars&order=desc

 This URL breaks up into five parts:

-1. The protocol and separator (`https://`): We are using the [HTTPS](https) protocol, detailed in [section 2.1.5](#http).
+1. The protocol and separator (`https://`): We are using the [HTTPS][https] protocol, detailed in [section 2.1.5](#http).
 2. The separator (`://`): A colon and two slashes always follow the protocol is used to separate the protocol and the host.
 3. The host (`api.github.com`): A host is usually a domain name (this is the case for our url), but it could also be an IP Address.
 4. The path (`/search/repositories`): Everything from the first `/` up to the `?` that starts the query string is the path.
 When accessing a web page, often these paths will be hierarchical and include a filename at the end, like `/blog/2014/02/post.html`.
 When making API calls, these paths are the API method that is being called.
 Here, we are searching repositories.